contagon/handbook/handbook/26-temple-recommends.md

 ### 26.3.2 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Temple Recommend Interviews for Members in Isolated Areas

 Some members live in areas that would require expensive travel or great difficulty to meet with a member of the stake or mission presidency.
-In these situations, a temple president may interview the person and sign the recommend.
-Before conducting the interview, he confers with the stake or mission president.
-The bishop, an authorized counselor, or the branch president should have already interviewed the member and signed the recommend.
+In these situations, a member of the stake or mission presidency may meet virtually with the member to conduct a temple recommend interview (see [31.4](31.md#314-meeting-with-members-virtually)).
+The leader digitally signs the recommend if the member is worthy.
+A member of the bishopric or the branch president then prints the recommend and gives it to the member.

 This policy also applies to members in the military who are in isolated areas.
-They should first be interviewed by the bishop of their home ward or the unit that supports their duty station.

 ### 26.3.3 Conducting a Temple Recommend Interview